bluefroguk1/empire-dump/content/Wiki/Senate/Sanctions.md

 If we receive a report about an individual for the same behaviour they have been cautioned for in the past, then we may issue that player with a formal warning.
 ### Formal Warning
 * A formal warning is issued any time a breach of conduct is serious or intentional
-* If we issue a formal warning, we may also impose additional restrictions on roleplaying or access to areas at events
+* If we issue a formal warning, we may also impose additional restrictions on roleplaying or access to areas at [[Events|events]]
 * Any individual who is due to receive a second formal warning is likely to be permanently banned If the reported behaviour was part of a pattern of unacceptable behaviour, if it was serious in nature, or if we judge that the behaviour was deliberate, then we will issue the participant with a formal warning.
 The subject of a formal warning ''must'' avoid repeating the behaviour in future to avoid receiving a permanent ban.